vachan-maker/vachan-maker.github.io/content/posts/i-dont-use-read-receipts/index.md

 title = "I don't use read receipts" date = 2024-03-03 draft = false
+description = "A short post on why I don't use read receipts"
 +++
 From the day I created my WhatsApp account, I've always kept read receipts off and never really felt the need to turn them on.
 Some of my friends don't really get why I do this and often ask me about it.
 This is like a response post to them.